 - Proof of complete financial support from his/her government, a document detailing fellowship support from an international agency or a written statement from one or more faculty members in our Department who agree to provide financial support from grant or contract funding.
 The support must cover the entire matriculation (see http://www.sfa.ufl.edu/basics/cost-of-attendance/).

 Statement of Educational Objectives and Career Goals (Statement of Purpose)

 Please pay particular attention to the Statement of Purpose letter required by the Department as part of your admission application.
 Cogent, thoughtful, well-written essays are most likely to draw the positive attention of evaluating faculty.

 In developing your statement of purpose, be sure to make the important distinction between our three graduate tracks.
 These are: M.S. and Ph.D. programs in both Food Science and in Nutritional Sciences, and the combined Master of Science – Dietetic Internship Program.
 There may be some overlap in a graduate degree program; however, selection criteria and evaluating faculty vary depending upon your stated area of interest.
-If you are unclear, please review our Web Page faculty interest and program descriptions or contact the Graduate Coordinator, Dr. Harry S. Sitren (email@example.com).
-Applying to the inappropriate program complicates and lengthens the evaluation process.
+If you are undecided, please review our web page for faculty interest and program descriptions or contact the Graduate Coordinator, Dr. Harry S. Sitren (firstname.lastname@example.org).
+Applying to the inappropriate program may lengthen the evaluation process.

 If you have questions on the status of your application, please email the Graduate Coordinator Assistant, Marianne Mangone (email@example.com) or the Graduate Coordinator, Dr. Harry S. Sitren (firstname.lastname@example.org).
 Please include your full name and the eight-digit UF ID number assigned to you by the University.